dwyl/github-backup/README.md

 To test your github-backup server try installing your app onto one of your repos.

+#### 1. Visit Your App's GitHub Page

 Visit your App's URL on GitHub e.g: https://github.com/apps/gitbu

+Install the app on one of your Repositories e.g:

 You should see the payload of the request in the tab you have open in your terminal for the phoenix server: